3 goals that e-Fashion will help you achieve

 Here we lay down 3 perspectives on how 3D Digital Acceleration can positively impact your fashion business and how you can start.

 The process through which clothing is designed, prototyped, and approved for production is where many primary business decisions are made.
-Therefore, managing your product development on the go; creating fashion digital assets that can be used to style avatars before purchasing; exploring digital worlds; creating digital content for social media or even explore blockchain technology are keys for the long term financial sustainability of any fashion business.
+Therefore, managing your product development on the go; creating digital fashion assets that can be used to style avatars before purchasing; exploring digital worlds; creating digital content for social media or even explore blockchain technology are keys for the long-term financial sustainability of any fashion business.
+To survive businesses must evolve or perish, as the dinosaurs will glumly attest.

 1 - Helping you achieve

-Think here about 3D Design Softwares, 2D CAD patternmaking, Digital Material Libraries, and cloud-based PLM systems.
+Consider 3D Design Softwares, 2D CAD patternmaking, Digital Material Libraries, and cloud-based PLM systems.
 Which of these are you missing?
+Getting all your ducks in a row in terms of your technology tools is the first step to taking advantage of what digital fashion has to offer.

 2 - Helping you see and act

-Technology can spot that you have an inventory problem for instance.
+For example, technology can spot that you have an inventory problem.
 It can suggest a new design based on consumer insights and data.
-It can spot and connect you with the right suppliers.
+It can recognize and connect you with the right suppliers.
 It can improve your communication with stakeholders.
 It can bring your collection management with you wherever you go and, therefore, you will always be ahead of the fashion cycle.

 There are great cloud-based platforms for data intelligence and product management out there.
-Not to mention the plethora of CRM solutions, algorithms, data analyzer, and consumer insights softwares.
+Not to mention the plethora of CRM solutions, algorithms, data analyzers, and consumer insights software.

 3 - Help you innovate

-Innovation is key for any company to strive.
-Digital tools nowadays are enabling Fashion brands to rethink and redesign their business models.
+Innovation is crucial for any company to thrive.
+Digital tools are now enabling Fashion brands to rethink and redesign their business models.
+In this case the major innovation is ridding ourselves of the dreaded specter of unsold inventory.

 By streamlining e-fashion (3D Fashion) across the digital value chain, a brand can start selling digital goods first and only produce them on-demand, after the point-of-purchase.
 Meaning: no overproduction or deadstock.

-Brands can also use 3D Fashion to create more engaging experiences bringing the consumer to the center of the creation process, allowing them to customize the product according to their preferences, ultimately increasing sales conversions and brand engagement.
+Brands can also use 3D Fashion to create more engaging experiences placing the consumer at the center of the creation process, allowing them to customize the product according to their preferences, ultimately increasing sales conversions and brand engagement.

-The same 3D assets can be streamlined even further in the value chain and be integrated within a digital-to-digital experience like skins for video-games.
-Companies like SKINVADERS are merging the gaming and the fashion worlds together by allowing fashion brands to sell in-game skins and assets to a huge community of gamers.
-Through this new realm of existence, companies are exploring a new market, a new brand activation channel and even a new meaning (or value) of fashion.
+The same 3D assets can be streamlined even further in the value chain and be integrated within a digital-to-digital experience like skins for videogames.
+Companies like SKINVADERS are merging the gaming and fashion worlds together by allowing fashion brands to sell in-game skins and assets to a huge community of gamers.
+Through this new realm, companies are exploring a new market, a new brand activation channel and even a new meaning (or value) of fashion.

 4 - Ever-testing

 Provide an environment where learning and development not only flourish but are expected.
-When it comes to 3D Design implementation, for example, starting by choosing your focus: digital volume or digital value; digital sampling or digital selling.
+When it comes to 3D Design implementation, for example, start by choosing your focus: digital volume or digital value; digital sampling or digital selling.
 After that, engage the whole workflow - from design to sales - on a holistic approach.
-You will see that once a product is created in 3D - and you start to create your own digital library - it will be scalable and ready to be used in many means and ends.
+You will see that once a product is created in 3D - and you start to create your own digital library - it will be scalable and ready to be used in many contexts.

 The rise in digital sampling comes not only at a time when companies are embracing efficiency but also at a time when people are increasing their digital proficiency.
 The Fashion industry is now starting its acceleration towards more digitized and sustainable practices.

-The world is more digital than ever before and fashion must evolve to exist digitally and in a sustainable way.
+The world is more digital than ever before, and fashion must evolve to exist digitally and in a sustainable way.
 An outfit can dress a person physically and digitally, and so must exist in both forms.
+By taking advantage of the latest tools both the physical and digital realms can be enriched and your brand will remain relevant in a changing fashion landscape.